Joy-less/Holo/README.md

 end
 ```

-Tables can be joined using the surplus operator.
+Tables can be joined using the excess operator.
 ```
 var joined := [..table1, ..table2]
 ```